QMapfileEditor/QMapfileEditor/README.md

 ## Description

 This projects aims to create a nice graphic user interface to edit mapfile.
-This project is related to MapServer project but are not inside.
+This project is related to MapServer project but is not supported by the official Mapserver community.

 Pull Request and issue are very welcome!